lauraelina-git/crossfit/README.md

 * The accomplishments can be cheered (like)
 * Coaches can add images to the workouts - not yet functional
 * User can search for the WODs created using keywords.
-* There is a user page that shows the statistics of the workouts done by the user - not yet functional
+* There is a user page (Diary) where the athelete can review his accomplishments
+* The total amount of workouts done by the user and the date of the last workout done is mentioned in the diary